kitnil/awesome/README.md

 - [miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
 - [one-line-wonders](https://github.com/wzhouwzhou/one-line-wonders) - OneLineWondersCode | An actively maintained collection of "one-line" programs in various languages, performing various tasks | 234/250 One-Line Programs Milestone!
 - [shc](https://github.com/neurobin/shc) - Shell script compiler
-- [xCrash](https://github.com/iqiyi/xCrash) - 🔥🔥 A crash reporting library for Android APP.
-Support catching native crash and Java exception.
+- [xCrash](https://github.com/iqiyi/xCrash) - 🔥🔥 xCrash provides the Android app with the ability to capture java crashes, native crashes and ANR.
+No root permission or any system permissions are required.
 - [cl-renderdoc](https://github.com/djeis97/cl-renderdoc) - Wrappers for the renderdoc in application api
 - [xbps](https://github.com/void-linux/xbps) - The X Binary Package System
 - [gb-studio](https://github.com/chrismaltby/gb-studio) - A free and easy to use retro adventure game creator for your favourite handheld video game system